Royal Society Inaugural Article Perspective: Multiferroics Beyond Electric-Field Control of Magnetism: Applications of multiferroics

 The monopolar contribution to the magnetoelectric response has an intriguing connection to high-energy physics via a proposed elementary particle, known as the {\it axion}, a pseudoscalar that was introduced to ameliorate the strong-CP problem of quantum chromodynamics \cite{Wilczek:1978,Weinberg:1978}.
 Axions are generated by adding a term of the form ${\cal L} \propto a \mathbf{E.B}$ to the usual Maxwell Lagrangian \cite{Wilczek:1987}, and so break both time-reversal and space-inversion symmetries in the same way as the magnetoelectric monopole.
 In particular, they exhibit a diagonal linear magnetoelectric response, acquiring an electric dipole moment parallel to a uniform applied magnetic field and vice versa.

 Other exotic behaviors proposed for these magnetoelectric monopoles, include a divergent magnetic field generated by an electric charge above a slab of magnetoelectric material \cite{Meier_et_al:2019}, and a spontaneous magnetoelectric Hall effect in the absence of an applied magnetic field \cite{Khomskii:2013}.
 Hints of these behaviors have been seen in muon spin rotation measurements \cite{Meier_et_al:2019,Dehn_et_al:2019} but they still await unambiguous confirmation.
+Possible ``monopolotronic'' applications, for example in data storage or processing, are as yet unexplored.